qrakhen/periodiq/periodiq/README.md

     MyCustomElement.\__CLASS_NAME_OVERRIDE = 'SuperCustomizedClassName_With_Underscores';

-Beware of extending a class with an overwritten name!
+Beware of extending a class that has an overwritten name!
-If you forgrt to unset or override that property in a child class, all your inheriting classes will be known as 'SuperCustomizedClassName_With_Underscores'.
+If you forget to unset or override that property in a child class, all your inheriting classes will be known as 'SuperCustomizedClassName_With_Underscores'.

+#### Assigning an Action

+Actions are the 'client'-side parts of an element.
+They will be loaded for each element that has an action file in its folder.
+The action file has to be called `element.action.js`.
+If the Periodiq loader finds that file, it will assign it to the Element's prototype and included within html output.
+The Action class will be created for every single element of that type found in the element tree.
+If you want to turn off action execution for some element instances, set `element.blockAction` to `false`. (default: true)

+Excerpt from `elements/abstract/element.action.js`

+    /**
+     * ...You can extend this class by using require('periodiq').Elements.Abstract.__ACTION *
+     * Note that this will NOT be automatically extended and needs to be extended for every Element class.
+     * If you really want to directly reference another element's action, you can overwrite
+     * your Element.__ACTION - but that is not recommended. */
+     class AbstractAction {

+         /**
+          * Will be called for each found DOM node for this element,
+          * so the element parameter is NOT an periodiq Element class object,
+          * @param {DomNode} element element dom node, queried by id. */ constructor(element) {
+             this.element = element;
+         }
+     }

+     module.exports = AbstractAction;

+#### Assigning Dedicated Dynamic Styles

+    soon(tm)